howtographql/howtographql/content/backend/graphql-js/8-filtering-pagination-and-sorting.md

 Pagination is a tricky topic in API design.
 On a high-level, there are two major approaches how it can be tackled:

 - **Limit-Offset**: Request a specific _chunk_ of the list by providing the indices of the items to be retrieved (in fact, you're mostly providing the start index (_offset_) as well as a count of items to be retrieved (_limit_)).
 - **Cursor-based**: This pagination model is a bit more advanced.
 Every element in the list is associated with a unique ID (the _cursor_).
-Clients paginating through the list then provid the cursor of the starting element as well as a count of items to be retrieved.
+Clients paginating through the list then provide the cursor of the starting element as well as a count of items to be retrieved.

 Prisma supports both pagination approaches (read more in the [docs](https://www.prisma.io/docs/reference/prisma-api/queries-ahwee4zaey#pagination)).
 In this tutorial, you're going to implement limit-offset pagination.